The physical changes that occur during puberty are usually marked by distinct stages of development.

 - feeling very emotional or upset

 These symptoms should pass once your period starts.
-Many girls and women feel pain or cramping in their abdomen (tummy), back and vagina.
+Many girls and women have pain or cramping in their abdomen (tummy), back and vagina.
 This is often referred to as period pain.
 Taking paracetamol may help to relieve period pain.

 Psychological and behavioural changes

 Puberty can also be an exciting time, as you develop new emotions and feelings.
-However, the 'emotional rollercoaster' experienced during puberty can have psychological and emotional effects, such as:
+However, the 'emotional rollercoaster' experienced during puberty can have psychological and emotional effects such as: